hyphacoop/hypha.coop/_posts/2023-05-02-distributed-press-v1-announcement.md

 You can find more detailed documentation on [our new docs website](https://docs.github.com/en/actions).

-If you'd like to integrate Distributed.Press into other continuous integration environments or are having trouble setting it up yourself, you can reach out to us by email (`hello [at] distributed.press`) or open an issue on Github [<<Link].
+If you'd like to integrate Distributed.Press into other continuous integration environments or are having trouble setting it up yourself, you can reach out to us by [email](mailto: hello@distributed.press) or open an issue on [Github](https://github.com/hyphacoop/distributed.press).

 You can also check out the [auto-generated swagger interface](https://api.distributed.press/v1/docs/static/index.html).